PedroDBFlores/moby-docker-an-introduction/README.md

-# What's going to happen during this presentation?
+# What's the aim here?

 - A small introduction about Docker
 - Core parts used on our day 2 day during work